CarlijnQuik/File-Manager-App/PROCESS.md

 - In the last week the design can be changed if that turns out to be better, now focus on functionality!

 *Week 3*
-TODO list;
-- Enable the user to download Drive files (done)
-- Enable the user to "open with" Drive Files (done)
-- Enable the user to remove files
-- Enable the user to rename files
-- Enable the user to select (all) files

 #### Day 4
 - Created a week 3 and 4 TODO list